dionasys/libdio/README.md

 	--launching protocols
 	Coordinator.showProtocols()
 	Coordinator.launch(node, 320, 0)
 end

 events.thread(main)
 events.loop()
 ```

 * myExample4.lua: is similar to myExample3.lua.
-However, in this case the distance function is changed on-the-fly in order to check how the system can be adapted from one structure to another.
-When the function is changed, a new structure arises.
+However, in this case the distance function is changed on-the-fly.
+The system will adapt itself into a completely new structure.
 ```
 -- myExample4:

 function id_based_ring_cw_distance(self, a, b)